 What’s more, a lot of part-time professionals face respect issues in the workplace stemming from their perceived lack of commitment and “special privileges” like leaving early, or having more days off in a week.
 Trying to maintain the same level of productivity in a shorter period of time without compromising on quality is stressful enough as it is, but having to deal with resentment from full-time coworkers on top of that can prove to be too much.

 And despite one’s best efforts, work will regularly creep into a part-timer's personal life, undermining the very benefits they sought to gain from going part-time in the first place.
-For many part-time workers it’s as inevitable as it is necessary.
+For many people working part-time it’s as inevitable as it is necessary.
 Staying in touch with coworkers and managers outside working hours via phone, email or other means is often critical to being regarded as a productive and valuable employee.

 So You’ve Decided Working Part-Time

-Despite the fact that the concept of going part-time has being around for a long time, it is surprisingly poorly regulated and relies mostly on informal agreements created on-the-fly to match the constantly shifting demands of workers’ professional and personal lives.
+Despite the fact that the concept of working part-time has being around for a long time, it is surprisingly poorly regulated and relies mostly on informal agreements created on-the-fly to match the constantly shifting demands of workers’ professional and personal lives.

 Most organizations give their supervisors little to no rules or guidelines in terms of part-time work management.
 And with them having enough day-to-day challenges on their plate already, there is little incentive for them to get involved in what is sure to be a difficult and time-consuming process.
 So employees are left to their own devices when it comes to creating successful part-time work strategies.